While you won’t find a contemporary bowl for sale on this site, it is important to understand the landscape.

-New singing bowls tend to look new when they are made but a little bath in acid can add a darker, more antique finish.
+New metal singing bowls tend to look new when they are made but a little bath in acid can add a darker, more antique finish

 Machine Made Brass Bowls

 The least expensive method of making new singing bowls is to leave out the hand labor.
-Machine made bowls can be wonderfully clear and consistent, no variation from bowl to bowl.
+Machine-made bowls can be wonderfully clear and consistent, with no variation from bowl to bowl.
 They can sound pretty good, especially the small ones in the higher octaves, but there is a hollowness to the sound that is readily apparent once you ring a good old singing bowl next to them.
-Machined bowls are often dressed up with chemical etching, antique finishing and even sometimes cast figurines.
+Singing bowls made out of machines are often dressed up with chemical etching, antique finishing, and even sometimes cast figurines.

 Singing Bowl Buyer Beware

-If you see a singing bowl with etching, big Tibetan letters and symbols or a little statue in the bottom it is a new singing bowl.
-Unfortunately there are also places selling new “antique finished” singing bowls as old ones.
-Sometimes this is ignorance, more often, malice.
-However it happens it causes confusion and tarnishes the reputation of genuine antiques.
+If you see a singing bowl with etching, big Tibetan letters, and symbols or a little statue at the bottom it is a new singing bowl.
+Unfortunately, there are also places selling new “antique finished” singing bowls as old ones.
+Sometimes this is ignorance, but more often, malice.
+However, it happens it causes confusion and tarnishes the reputation of genuine antiques.
 Modern deliberate fakes never replicate the complex older singing bowl styles, for the most part they are simple Thadobati and Jambati shapes.
-Look for thin even rims, round bottoms, clunky hammer marks, no design features, very consistent color and patina.
+Look for thin even rims, round bottoms, clunky hammer marks, no design features, very consistent color, and patina.
 Oh yes, and listen to the sound.

 Fake Lingam Singing Bowls

-Lingam forgeries are all you see in the markets of old town Delhi these days.
-Unfortunately I’ve also seen forgeries on usually reputable web sites where the people running them aren’t knowledgeable enough and believe the lies of the sellers.
+Lingam forgeries are all you see in the markets of old-town Delhi these days.
+Unfortunately, I’ve also seen forgeries and fake singing bowls on usually reputable websites where the people running them aren’t knowledgeable enough and believe the lies of the sellers.
 This forgery scene is really a shame as the true lingams are ceremonial objects where an energetic lineage is carried from the maker through the owners.